Agnosia: Alternate cues

 Alternate cues may be particularly useful to an individual with environmental agnosia or prosopagnosia.
 Alternate cues for an individual with environmental agnosia may include color cues or tactile markers to symbolize a new room or to remember an area by.
 Prosopagnosics may use alternate visual cues such as a scar on an individual's face or crooked teeth, or cues from other senses, like the sound of an individual's voice, in order to recognize the individual.
 Hair color and length can be helpful cues as well.

 Organizational strategies

 Organizational strategies may be extremely helpful for an individual with visual agnosia.
 For example, organizing clothes according to different hangers provides tactile cues for the individual, making it easier to identify certain forms of clothing as opposed to relying solely on visual cues.

 Current research

 There are clinical trials being done to further research for treatments.
-At the National Institute of Neurological Disorders and Stroke (NINDS) they support research for rare diseases like agnosia.
-Some organizations that are recruiting for trials are using clincaltrials.gov and give status updates on the trials.
+The National Institute of Neurological Disorders and Stroke (NINDS) supports research for rare diseases like agnosia.
+Some organizations recruit for trials via ClincalTrials.gov and provide status updates on the trials.